ember-learn/ember-blog/content/the-ember-times-issue-67.md

 Do you ❤️ **Ember CLI**?
 And would you like to help the community to share this appreciation even further?
 Then be sure, to check out this [**new Quest Issue** for writing the brand-new documentation for Ember CLI](https://github.com/ember-learn/cli-guides-source/issues/3)! 💛

 **Help is needed** for anything ranging from copy-pasta-ing 🍝 to greenfield writing.
-To sign up and join the crowd, simply [add a comment to the Quest Issue](https://github.com/ember-learn/cli-guides-source/issues/3) and volunteer for a task.
+To sign up and join the crowd, [add a comment to the Quest Issue](https://github.com/ember-learn/cli-guides-source/issues/3) and volunteer for a task.

 ---